 Locking-out Tagging-out Refers To The Practice Of

 Lockout/tagout (LOTO) is a critical safety procedure used in industrial settings to protect employees from the unexpected energization or startup of machinery and equipment during maintenance or servicing activities.
-This practice, often referred to as lockout/tagout (LOTO), is essential for preventing accidents and injuries associated with hazardous energy.
-This comprehensive guide delves into the intricacies of LOTO, covering its definition, procedures, legal requirements, benefits, and best practices.
+In practice, this practice, often referred to as lockout/tagout (LOTO), is essential for preventing accidents and injuries associated with hazardous energy.
+This complete walkthrough walks through the intricacies of LOTO, covering its definition, procedures, legal requirements, benefits, and best practices That's the part that actually makes a difference..

 Understanding Lockout/Tagout (LOTO)